 Offense category (e.g. theft, narcotics, battery) and original description

 City and estimated zip code

 A detailed description of the data is available by source.
 Source pages include key attributes (e.g. geographic coverage, time granularity, history, entity level), release frequency, notes & methodologies, and sample queries.

 All Cybersyn products follow the EAV (entity, attributes, value) model with a unified schema.
-Entities are tangible objects (e.g. geography, company).
-Entities may have characteristics (i.e. descriptors of the entity) in an index table and values (i.e. statistics, measure) in a timeseries table.
+Entities are tangible objects (e.g. geography, company) that Cybersyn provides data on.
+All timeseries' dates and values that refer to the entity are included in a timeseries table.
+Descriptors of the timeseries are included in an attributes table.
 Data is joinable across all Cybersyn products that have a GEO_ID.
 Refer to Cybersyn Concepts for more details.

 As with all Public Domain datasets, Cybersyn aims to release data on Snowflake Marketplace as soon as the underlying source releases new data.
 We check periodically for changes to the underlying source and, upon detecting a change, propagate the data to Snowflake Marketplace immediately.
 See our release process for more details.